 6.X.4 Solution Evaluation

-With this solution, RAN node can obtain CN PDB for a specific QoS Flow, so that RAN can derive PDB for RAN part more accurately.
-CN PDB can be an optional parameter, so the solution is compatible with existing Rel-15 PDB mechanism.
+With this solution, RAN node can obtain PSA-RAN PDB for a specific QoS Flow, so that RAN can derive PDB for RAN part by taking it into account.
+PSA-RAN PDB is an optional parameter, so the solution is compatible with existing Rel-15 PDB mechanism.